nikneem/spreaview-documentation/src/content/docs/getting-started/theming.md

 ## License Considerations

-While themes can be created and assigned freely, they will only be visible on the review pages if the conference has an appropriate license (Free, Pro, or Premium).
+While themes can be created and assigned freely, they will only be visible on the review pages if the conference has an appropriate license.

 ## Benefits of Reusable Themes